kadet1090/KeyLighter/readme.md

 I will describe writing formatters on wiki soon™.

 ### Simple to use
-Just like any other composer library add `kadet/highlighter` to your `composer.json` require section, include autoload file and you're redy to go.
+Just like any other composer library add `kadet/keylighter` to your `composer.json` require section, include autoload file and you're ready to go.

 Simple usage example:
 ```php